HrushikeshPawar/LLM-Observability-Monitoring/README.md

 4. **Run the Notebooks**

    Open the notebooks in the `mlflow` directory and run them as needed.

+   While running the notebooks, goto `localhost:5000` or `127.0.0.1:5000` on your browser to look at the traces.

 ## Notebooks Overview